Best Reasons To Create a Vision of Future You by Meg Poe

 The Present ~ Wake up and give attention to your life.
 What do you love about your life, right now?
 What do you tolerate?
 Which activities are you simply enduring?
 What aspect of your day would you miss most if it were gone?
 Why?
 What do you look forward to from day-to-day?

-Your Peeps ~ Schedule time with a friend, family member or colleague.
-What do they see as your talents and abilities, your strengths and weaknesses?
+Your Peeps ~ Schedule time with a friend, family member, or colleague.
+What do they see as your talents and abilities, your strengths, and your weaknesses?
 When do they see you “light-up”?
 We get so caught up in what we are doing that we don’t see how it inspires us.
 Let those closest to you be a window into your passions.

 Explore ~ If your potential passion list is a wee bit lackluster then it is time to explore.
-Discuss your passion pursuit with others.
-If you know someone attending a class that interests you (i.e. wood working, rock climbing, yoga, playing an instrument, cooking, etc.), ask if you can tag along.
+Discuss your passion in pursuit of others.
+If you know someone attending a class that interests you (i.e. woodworking, rock climbing, yoga, playing an instrument, cooking, etc.), ask if you can tag along.
 Get involved.
 See how it feels.
 Find ways to test your potential passions.
 What activities do you enjoy but don’t feel passion?
 Explore what you like about the activity.
 Maybe you enjoy volunteering at your child’s school.
 What gets you excited about that?
 Is it working with the children?
 Is it interacting with the teachers?
-Do you find yourself regularly in a leadership or problem-solver role?
+Do you find yourself regularly in leadership or problem-solver role?

 Rediscovering your passions may be a slow process.
 As potential passions are identified, Chang recommends a Passion Litmus Test.
 A few of his test questions are below.
 The more yes responses, the more likely you are on your passion path.

 Do you lose track of time when engaged in this activity?

 Do you perform beyond your normal capabilities when engaged in it?